eriksandstrom88/Data-Driven-Economic-Research-Tool/README.md

 Lastly, below the scatter plot are three regression models for forecasting three of the mainstream measures of inflation: Consumer Price Index, Personal Consumption Expenditures, and GDP Deflator.
 The user can in put values for as many as 10 variables to see how they affect the forecast.

+THE MODELS ARE DEEPLY FLAWED.
+I'm just being honest.
+They were put together very quickly to meet a deadline (one for which quality and accuracy was not of prime importance, and yes, I'm mad at myself for even typing that).
+They are full of correlated variables, omitted variable bias, and other flaws.
+I plan to replace them with improved models eventually, but it is not a priority at this time.
+I still really like the functionality, allowing the user to speculate on future values of the input variables, which is why they are still included.
+I will keep similar functionality when I eventually replace them.

 ![image](https://user-images.githubusercontent.com/75816400/136381875-b4daeccf-373b-4e9c-9048-df213c35af7a.png)

 The data is stored in a PostgreSQL database.
 I use a Flask application in combination with JavaScript, HTML and CSS to build all of the functionality.